chaosAD/GitTutorial/Readme.txt

 Yeay!
 I study Git.

-Mmmmm...
-I want to add more text.

 I am itchy body, want to add some more text.

+I deleted the second text and added this text.